 So, Why Do We Need Healthy Relationship Boundaries?

-Healthy relationship boundaries allow you to communicate what you want, need from the relationship and voyeuristic peeing does not count.
+Healthy relationship boundaries allow you to communicate what you want and need from the relationship.
+No, voyeuristic peeing does not count.
 By having a conversation with your partner about what’s okay and what isn’t, you’ll pretty much be making sure you minimize communication mistakes.

 Boundaries give a sense of control to your life and let you be who you are, without jeopardizing the relationship.
 If you have an understanding partner, it will be easy to set healthy boundaries.
 Assuming you both don’t want to be merely defined as each other’s other halves, it’s vital to maintain your own personality.

-While in a relationship, we might be inclined to make life decisions for the benefit of the relationship.
-As blessed as you might feel to have a partner who won’t shift to Nainital for an amazing job opportunity so that he can continue living with you in Bangalore, choices like that might have repercussions later.
+While in a relationship, we might be inclined to make life decisions for the benefit of the dynamic.
+As blessed as you might feel to have a partner who won’t shift to another city for an amazing job opportunity so that s/he can continue living with you, choices like that might have repercussions later.

-Now, every person is different, and the boundaries will vary from person to person.
+Now, every person is different.
+The boundaries will vary from person to person.
 Let’s take a look at some common healthy boundaries to set in a relationship.

 10 Healthy Relationship Boundaries To Strengthen Your Bond

-Setting relationship boundaries may not seem like an important task because one feels the partner is aware of my likes and dislikes.
+Setting relationship boundaries may not seem like an important task because one feels the partner is aware of their likes and dislikes.
 Reality check: This is a mere assumption.

-To let your relationship blossom, you will need to set healthy relationship boundaries clearly – considering how comfortable you both are with one.
-You need to be clear what you want and how you want things to be and not focus on adjusting here.
+To let your relationship blossom, you will need to set healthy relationship boundaries clearly.
+Considering how comfortable you both are with each other, of course.
+You need to be clear about what you want and how you want things to be and not focus on adjusting here.
 That way, you already start a relationship on a compromise.

 This is one of the healthy boundaries you need to set because no one likes a nag.
-Choosing to ignore set boundaries might be a red flag for the relationship.
+Choosing to ignore setting boundaries might be a red flag for the relationship.

 3. Names you can call each other

-Is kuchipoo too cringy for you?
+Is cutie-patootie too cringy for you?
 Can you call each other babe in front of your friends?
-Or would you rather he sticks to your real name?
+Or would you rather your partner stick to your real name?
 Communicate and decide the names you are allowed to call each other.

 4. Talk about the family

 You need to know how far along you are okay with your partner communicating with your family.
-Or calling them names for that matter.
-If you are not on board with your partner talking about your family at all, it might be a good thing to set a boundary about that, because the family can be a touchy topic.
+Or calling them names, for that matter.
+If you are not on board with your partner talking about your family at all, it might be a good thing to set a boundary about that, since family can be a touchy topic.